sous-chefs/sc-mongodb/README.md

 Before using on a new database, ensure you're overwriting the `node[:mongodb][:admin][:username]` and `node[:mongodb][:admin][:password]` to something besides their default values.

+There's also a user resource which has the actions `:add`, `:modify` and `:delete`.
+If modify is used on a user that doesn't exist, it will be added.
+If add is used on a user that exists, it will be modified.

 # LICENSE and AUTHOR: